University of Arizona Global Campus: Enrollment declines (2013–2020)

 In 2019, Bridgepoint bought Fullstack Academy, and moved its personnel to Chandler, Arizona, boasting that its facility would feature an open working environment, with a café, gym, and on-site health clinic.
 Bridgepoint then rebranded and changed its name to Zovio.
 On April 14, 2019, Ashford University was featured in an NBC News investigation of for-profit colleges that were targeting military veterans.
 In June 2019, Zovio announced a mass layoff at its headquarters in San Diego.
 A month later, WASC approved Ashford to become a non-profit entity.
 Zovio faces shareholder lawsuits related to factual misstatements and an informal inquiry by the Securities and Exchange Commission.
 One such suit was dismissed by the California Superior Court on July 8, 2019, and a subsequent appeal was later dismissed with prejudice.

 In October 2019, Zovio received a letter from the US Department of Education stating that it would be required to post an irrevocable letter of credit of 25 percent of the Title IV funding for fiscal year 2018 upon change of ownership.
 In February 2020, Zovio reported a net operating loss of $56.6 million in 2019.
 Enrollment declined from a peak of 77,734 in 2012 to 32,620 in 2019.

-In March 2020, during the Coronavirus pandemic, Ashford's parent company announced that they would be hiring 200 additional enrollment advisors.
+In March 2020, during the Coronavirus pandemic, Ashford's parent company announced that it would be hiring 200 additional enrollment advisors.
 In 2020, Ashford received $1 million in federal Covid relief funds.